Intermediate Rhythm Guitar 4

 Further Information on 16th note strumming

-If you want to get into your 16th note playing, then check out my DVD Really Useful Strumming Techniques 2 - it covers them in a lot more detail than I do in this course and has 24 of the most common patterns.
-Many of my students say that my two strumming DVDs changed how well the could play rhythm in a very short period of time, even those who struggled with it for many years and I believe them to be the most important of my teaching products.
+If you want to get into your 16th note playing, then check out Strumming Techniques 2 - it covers them in a lot more detail than I do in this course and has 24 of the most common patterns.
+Many of my students say that my two strumming series changed how well the could play rhythm in a very short period of time, even those who struggled with it for many years and I believe them to be the most important of my teaching products.
 Worth a look me thanks!